sbellem/docker-tutorial/slides/README.rst

    $ docker run --rm -v $PWD/./:/usr/src/slides slidezlab

-A different approach would be to have have a bash session, and run ``make slides`` in that session:
+A different approach would be to have a bash session, and run ``make slides`` in that session:

 .. code-block:: bash